-- UMD's Office of Students in Transition mails invitations for Orientation after a student is admitted to UMD (invitations for fall semester Orientation are generally first mailed by mid-November).
+- Invitations for Orientation are mailed after a student is admitted to UMD (invitations for fall semester Orientation are generally first mailed by mid-November).

 - UMD is a popular place, and certain majors fill very quickly.
 To ensure you have the best opportunity to be admitted to your first choice major, we recommend applying early.